Scotland national football team: 1970s: World Cups and Ally MacLeod

-1980s
+1980s: Jock Stein and Alex Ferguson

 MacLeod resigned as manager shortly after the 1978 World Cup, and Jock Stein, who had won nine consecutive Scottish league titles and the European Cup as manager of Celtic, was appointed as his successor.
 After failing to qualify for the 1980 European Championship, Scotland qualified for the 1982 FIFA World Cup from a tough group including Sweden, Portugal, Israel and Northern Ireland, losing just one match in the process.
 They beat New Zealand 5–2 in their first game at the World Cup, but lost 4–1 to a Brazil team containing Sócrates, Zico, Eder and Falcão.
 Scotland were again eliminated on goal difference, after a 2–2 draw with the Soviet Union.

 Scotland qualified for the 1986 FIFA World Cup, their fourth in succession, in traumatic circumstances.
 The squad went into their last qualification match against Wales needing a point to progress to a qualifying playoff against Australia.
 With only nine minutes remaining and Wales leading 1–0, Scotland were awarded a penalty kick, which was calmly scored by Davie Cooper.
 The 1–1 draw meant that Scotland progressed, but as the players and fans celebrated, Stein suffered a heart attack and died shortly afterwards.
 His assistant Alex Ferguson took over.
 Scotland qualified by winning 2–0 against Australia in a two-leg playoff, but were eliminated from the tournament with just one point from their three matches, a goalless draw with Uruguay following defeats by Denmark and West Germany.

 In July 1986, Andy Roxburgh was the surprise appointment as the new manager of Scotland.
 Scotland did not succeed in qualifying for Euro 1988, but their 1–0 away win over Bulgaria in the final fixture in November 1987 helped Ireland to a surprise first-place finish and qualification for the finals in West Germany.